“We need to increase sales.”

 Sound familiar?
 Chances are, as a leader in a commerce-based organization, you’ve had some of these discussions.

 Websites often act as an extension of your customer service and marketing departments.
-But entering the ecommerce arena also makes your website an extension of your sales team—and a generator of revenue.
+But entering the ecommerce arena also makes your website an extension of your sales team—and a revenue generator.
 In planning for an ecommerce website, there are several key factors to consider.
 These elements will enhance the experience for your users and provide avenues for you to learn more about your customers.

 Do you need an ecommerce login system for transacting?